Pupils are proud to run the charity appeal every year

 An auction and raffle are held at the annual Jazz Evening, at which various bands and ensembles play, organised by the Committee and the Music Department.

-Parents and teachers are invited to this highly entertaining evening of traditional Scottish music and dancing, in aid of the Charity Appeal.
+Parents and staff are invited to this highly entertaining evening of traditional Scottish music and dancing, in aid of the Charity Appeal.

-Individual boys and ensembles take turns to busk outside the School and in nearby tube stations, collecting money from commuters.
+Individual pupils and ensembles take turns to busk outside the School and in nearby tube stations, collecting money from commuters.

 - Individually Organised Events

-Every year a number of boys decide to organise their own event for the School’s appeal, previously including marathons and skydives.
+Every year a number of pupils decide to organise their own event for the School’s appeal, previously including marathons and skydives.

 Ours is a School founded on a donation and with charity and generosity woven into its very fabric.